RyanMatheuZ/cloud-master/README.md

 # CloudMaster

 ### About
-CloudMaster is a personal project, about a fictional company with website development services, hosting plans and Wi-Fi.
+CloudMaster is a personal project, about a fictitious company with website development services, hosting plans and Wi-Fi.

 ### Technologies / Softwares
 - HTML 5